13-Joban/WPF-Blog/README.md

 6. In the Configure your new project window, do the following:

-  a.
-In the Project name box, enter Names.
+  1. In the Project name box, enter Names.
-  b.
-Select the Place solution and project in the same directory check box.
+  2. Select the Place solution and project in the same directory check box.
-  c.
-Optionally, choose a different Location to save your code.
+  3. Optionally, choose a different Location to save your code.
-  d.
-Select the Next button.
+  4. Select the Next button.

 ### Important parts of Visual Studio